Zaal (son of Alexander I of Georgia)

 Zaal (ზაალი) (born c.1428 – died after 1442) was a Georgian royal prince (batonishvili) of the Bagrationi dynasty.

-Son of Alexander I of Georgia and co-king with his father in 1433.
+The youngest son of Alexander I of Georgia and his second wife Tamar.
+He was the co-king with his father in 1433.
+Zaal was the brother of George VIII and Vakhtang IV.

+He died in 1442, at the age of 14.

 His name "Zaal" is derived from the Persian Zāl, a name of the legendary king and warrior from Ferdowsi's Shahnameh.